hlplab/computational_modeling_of_accent_adaptation_swedish_english/README.md

-# Notes on cloning this rep
+# Cloning this repository

-Before knitting the document, you might have to download and install git lfs from https://git-lfs.github.com/.
+You can clone this repository, for example, through RStudio.
+Go to RStudio's file menu and select "New Project ...".
+Then select "Version control", then "Git".
+Then enter the URL to clone from.
+Then before knitting the document, download and install git lfs from https://git-lfs.github.com/.
+This is required because this repository contains some large files (the bootstrap simulations that would take a long time to complete otherwise) and they are stored and shared through git's Large File Storage (LFS) system.

-Then run:
+After install git LFS, go the directory of your new project and run:

 `git lfs install`